 Health and function of patients with untreated idiopathic scoliosis: A 50 year natural history study.

-This study by Weinstein et al. describes the most common potential side effects of scoliosis as respiratory dysfunction (viral), psychosocial effects due to posture asymmetry, higher rates of back pain or discomfort (though they note this does not appear to cause excessive disability), loss of equilibrium (i.e. car sickness), gait abnormalities, and muscle strength and/or endurance problems (1).
+This study by Weinstein et al. describes the most common potential long term effects of scoliosis as respiratory dysfunction (viral), psychosocial effects due to posture asymmetry, higher rates of back pain or discomfort (though they note this does not appear to cause excessive disability), loss of equilibrium (i.e. car sickness), gait abnormalities, and muscle strength and/or endurance problems (1).

 While the above-mentioned may seem disconcerting, the authors did not find any evidence linking untreated late-onset adolescent idiopathic scoliosis with increased rates of mortality in general, or from cardiac or pulmonary conditions that could be potentially related to the curvature.
 A follow-up of more than 20 years found no difference in the quality of life (including back pain and function) between AIS patients who had surgery and AIS patients who remained untreated.
 The authors also noted that curves less than 30° at skeletal maturity rarely get worse, but that patients with idiopathic scoliosis generally ‘perceive themselves to be less healthy than their peers and experience limitations in certain activities such as lifting, walking long distances, standing and sitting for periods, and traveling and socializing outside the home.”